-Matthew J. Eagan, CFA®, Portfolio Manager and Co-Head of the Full Discretion Team and Director at Loomis Sayles, has served as a portfolio manager of the Fund since 2012 and was an associate portfolio manager of the Fund from 2007 to 2012.
+Matthew J. Eagan, CFA®, Portfolio Manager and Head of the Full Discretion Team, and Director of Loomis Sayles, has served as portfolio manager of the Fund since 2004.

-Brian P. Kennedy, Co-Portfolio Manager on the Full Discretion Team at Loomis Sayles, has served as a portfolio manager of the Fund since 2021.
+Brian P. Kennedy, Portfolio Manager on the Full Discretion Team at Loomis Sayles, has served as portfolio manager of the Fund since 2019.

-Peter S. Sheehan, Co-Portfolio Manager on the Full Discretion Team at Loomis Sayles, has served as a portfolio manager of the Fund since 2023.

-Todd P. Vandam, CFA®, Co-Portfolio Manager on the Full Discretion Team at Loomis Sayles, has served as a portfolio manager of the Fund since 2021.
+Peter S. Sheehan, Portfolio Manager on the Full Discretion Team at Loomis Sayles, has served as portfolio manager of the Fund since 2023.
+Eric Williams, Portfolio Manager of Loomis Sayles, has served as a portfolio manager of the Fund since 2025.